Girls' Generation: Subgroups and solo endeavors

 In April 2012, SM Entertainment formed a subgroup of Girls' Generation named TTS (or TaeTiSeo), composed of three members: Taeyeon, Tiffany, and Seohyun.
 TTS has released three extended plays: Twinkle (May 2012), Holler (September 2014), and Dear Santa (December 2015).
 In August 2018, SM Entertainment formed the second subgroup of Girls' Generation named Girls' Generation-Oh!GG, composed of five members: Sunny, Taeyeon, Yoona, Yuri and Hyoyeon.
 They released their debut single album, Lil' Touch, on September 5.
+In August 2026, SM Entertainment formed the third subgroup of Girls' Generation named Girls' Generation-HRS (or HyoRiSu), composed of three members: Hyoyeon, Yuri, and Sooyoung.
+The sub-unit originated from Fake Kim Hyoyeon, a comedy mockumentary series on Hyoyeon's YouTube channel Hyo's Level Up.
+They released their debut single, "Skibidi" on August 31.

 Taeyeon was the first member of Girls' Generation to debut as a solo singer; her debut EP I was released in October 2015, which peaked at number two on the Gaon Album Chart.
 Taeyeon's second EP, Why (2016), peaked atop the Gaon Album Chart.
-She has released three studio albums, My Voice (2017), Purpose (2019), and INVU (2022), and three further EPs, This Christmas: Winter Is Coming (2017), Something New (2018), and Voice (2019).
+She has released three studio albums, My Voice (2017), Purpose (2019), and INVU (2022), five more Korean extended plays, two Japanese extended plays, and a greatest hits album, Panorama: The Best of Taeyeon (2025).
 Tiffany was the second member to debut as a solo singer, releasing her debut EP I Just Wanna Dance in May 2016.
-After leaving SM Entertainment, Tiffany released her second EP, Lips on Lips, in February 2019.
-Seohyun followed with her debut EP, Don't Say No, in January 2017.
+After leaving SM Entertainment, Tiffany released her second EP, Lips on Lips, in February 2019, and a studio album, Edge of Calm, in August 2026 Seohyun followed with her debut EP, Don't Say No, in January 2017.
 Yuri and Yoona also released their debut EPs titled The First Scene (2018) and A Walk to Remember (2019), respectively.
-Since 2016, Hyoyeon has also released several solo singles both under her given name and her DJ Hyo moniker.
+Since 2016, Hyoyeon has also released several solo singles both under her given name and her DJ moniker Hyo.
 In May 2022, Hyoyeon released her debut EP Deep.
 In December 2018, Sooyoung released "Winter Breath", her first solo single since departing from SM Entertainment.

 Since 2017, the members began exploring their individual careers and have branched out into various entertainment fields.
 The range of activities include roles in movies, dramas and plays, variety shows appearances, starting personal YouTube channels, and also continuing to release music individually.
 By 2020, the diversity of their projects has been declared as an ideal example of growth for a veteran girl group.
 In particular, Yoona, Sooyoung, Yuri and Seohyun have received attention for their growth and diversity as actresses.
 Moreover, Girls' Generation is also recognized for continuing to support each other despite their solo activities.